eigerco/polka-storage/docs/src/getting-started/demo.md

 There is a little something that Charlie needs to know about, and those are deadlines *(don't we all...)*.
 Each Storage Provider has a Proving Period, it's some time divided in segments (deadlines).
-To simplify, let's say a proving period lasts a day (24 hours) and between start end and of each hour there is a segment.
-Just like on a clock.
+To simplify, let's say a proving period lasts a day (24 hours) and the between start and end of each hour there is a segment Just like on a clock.
 Now, when Charlie gathers enough data and stores it in a sector, he needs to keep proving that he has some data.
 Charlie can have multiple sectors and he doesn't want to overload the system with proving all of them at the same time.